arvpUofA/video_labeler/README.md

 After downloading the repository, open the project in Qt Creator.
 Then apply the following configurations:
 1. `cmake .`
 2. `make`

+Note: YOLO is very slow without a GPU.
+Edit the CMake file to enable GPU functionality if desired.
+This required CUDA >=10.

 ## Usage